bxbrenden/four-equations-puzzle/README.md

 The way to calculate the total number of possible solutions to this puzzle is to use factorials.
 There are 9 starting blocks to choose from.
 After you choose one, there are 8 remaining blocks to choose from.
-After you choose another, there are 7 remaining blocks, and so on until you run out.
+After you choose another, there are 7 remaining, and so on until you run out.

 That means that the number of possible solutions is `9!` or "nine factorial".
 This can also be written as: